 At many points in history, the government has been far behind the development of science and technology.
 Too often, the American government has found itself in the unenviable position of trying to create policy to regulate what scientists and the public have been doing and enjoying for many years.
-Recent examples include the frustrations over Internet not being regulated as a public utility, and stem cell research.
+Recent examples include the frustrations over the Internet not being regulated as a public utility, and stem cell research.

 As artificial intelligence is becoming more and more of a daily reality, with robotic vacuum cleaners part of our daily lives and self-driving cars on the horizon, the White House is taking an appropriate step in moving forward with the official suggestions and plans for the regulation of artificial intelligence.
 By releasing these suggestions now, the government is laying the groundwork for a public discussion, instead of a public reaction.